wp-plugins/redirect-to-url/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The 1 simple and lightweight WordPress Plugin Redirect To URL allows you to redirect your visitors to an external Website by clicking on an article or a page.
+This simple and lightweight Plugin allows you to redirect your visitors to an external Website by clicking on an article or a page.

 == Description ==

-The 2 simple and lightweight WordPress Plugin Redirect To URL allows you to redirect your visitors to an external Website by clicking on an article or a page.
+The very simple and lightweight WordPress Plugin Redirect To URL allows you to redirect your visitors to an external Website by clicking on an article or a page.

 == Installation ==